 Kansas Governor: No Furloughs, Layoffs Planned for State Government Workers

 TOPEKA, Kan.
 (AP) — Governor Sam Brownback's administration says he won't propose furloughs or layoffs of state workers in his January budget proposal.
 Brownback spokeswoman Melika Willoughby tells The Topeka Capital-Journal Brownback intends to propose a budget that will make layoffs and furloughs unnecessary.
 The state is facing a $350 million budget shortfall.
-Kansas Organization of State Employees director Rebecca Proctor says the potential for layoffs or furloughs still concerns the group.
-The Brownback administration moved earlier this year to alter policies for state employee layoffs, rehiring and performance evaluations, but some of the proposed changes were shelved after negative feedback.
+Kansas Organization of State Employees director Rebecca Proctor says the potential for layoffs or furloughs concerns the group.
+The Brownback administration moved earlier this year to alter policies for state employee layoffs, rehiring and performance evaluations, but some of the proposed changes were shelved after feedback.

 Fort Hays State University President Resigns...
 Effective Immediately

 HAYS, Kan.
 (AP) — The president of Fort Hays State University has announced her resignation.
 KSNW reports that Mirta Martin announced today (WED) that her resignation as president of Fort Hays State is effective immediately.
 In a letter to staff, students and faculty, Martin said she's stepping down for "personal reasons."
 The Kansas Board of Regents selected Martin to lead Fort Hays State in May 2014.
 Regent Zoe F. Newton, Chair of the Kansas Board of Regents, said in a statement that the board is grateful for Martin's contributions.
 Martin's letter says Mike Barnett, the university's vice president for administration and finance, has been named acting president until the board names an interim president.

 Governor Declares Disaster After Chemical Plant Blast in Southeast Kansas